yo-wotop/2020-writeup-tastelessctf-712/README.md

 With this set back, we figured that the amount of characters within each file must vary.
 We knew that the data ended where the footer began, which was clearly noted within the header properties.
 However, we needed to determine a way to know the length of the packed body data.
 Or the end of the packed body data.
 Or the length of the `PNG` data.

-With more research into the `7z` specification, we eventually stumbled upon a [7z_parser.py](https://github.com/yo-wotop/2020-writeup-tastelessctf-712/blob/main/solution/7z_parser.py).
+With more research into the `7z` specification, we eventually stumbled upon [7z_parser.py](https://github.com/yo-wotop/2020-writeup-tastelessctf-712/blob/main/solution/7z_parser.py).
+I have no idea who wrote this thing, as I can only find it on some random github repository with a bunch of other, unrelated tools.
 By running it against a variety of files, we noticed a pattern emerge:

 ![6](https://user-images.githubusercontent.com/72385703/95573491-62cf2900-09e0-11eb-9cfc-84c84b006a9d.png)

 Note how the `dataOffset`, `packSize[0]`, and `0x20` add up to the exact `0x200` confirmed start of the `PNG` header?
+This makes sense, as these are the values that indicate where packed data and offsets from compressed metadata are stored.
+Adding them together, we get the length of the body data.
+Combining that with 0x20 (the start of the body data), we obtain the ending address of the body data -- the starting address of the steganographic data!

-We verified that this was also true for `part2_1.7z`, and `part2_2.7z`, even `part2_375.7z`.
+We verified that this was also true for `part2_1.7z`, `part2_2.7z`, and even `part2_375.7z`.
 Not as easy as we first thought, but no sweat.
 Took us about 40 minutes overall.
 Now, we had all the pieces necessary to extract the data and create... `solved2.png`!

 ![7](https://user-images.githubusercontent.com/72385703/95573680-af1a6900-09e0-11eb-9f62-1d4882122901.png)